Materials Science and Engineering

 - Undergraduate Research Opportunities:

-- My laboratory currently hosts 4 Materials Science and Engineering undergraduate students performing research: 1 junior and 3 sophomores.
-Two of these students are underrepresented minority females that are part of the ISUR program.
+- I have mentored 8 undergraduate students in my laboratory over the past 2.5 years.
+My laboratory currently hosts 3 Materials Science and Engineering undergraduates, 1 Bioengineering undergraduate, and 1 MCB undergraduate performing research.
 The undergraduate students are supervised by graduate students and are working on mini-research projects under the broad aims of the graduate students specific research project.

 - For more information: